Fudan-iGEM/2025-wiki/pages/measurement.md

 | pTDH3    | EMSfp569            | -0.5416             | 0.0027            | 0.5683                    | 0.0194   |

-## Growth Curve: Quantitative Assessment of Metabolic Burden
+## Growth Curve - Quantitative Assessment of Metabolic Burden

 To evaluate the metabolic burden imposed by the top three fluorescent reporters, we quantified and compared their growth rates by recording their hourly growth curves via optical density (OD) measurements.
 Although the average size of yeast is about 5-10 &mu;m, we only have NanoCym950 nanoparticles with a diameter of 950 nm.
 We estimated that 1 OD600 corresponds to 10^8 nanoparticles per mL, which was used to convert yeast counts.
 Experimental details please refer to our [protocol](/experiments/#yeast-growth-curves).